tomascesar8/tomascesar8/README.md

 Hi 👋 I'm Tomás César
 ===============================

-Full Stack Developer Trainee (STACK MERN) | Looking for a job
+Full Stack Developer Trainee (STACK MERN)
 -------------------

 Eager to contribute to impactful projects, I bring a passion for clean and efficient coding practices along with a dedication to continuous learning and professional growth.